 As someone who has given and seen many pitches, here are some helpful tips:

 Don’t Drink the Kool-Aid: We’ve all been there.
-Someone is describing their organization and, although they understand it, we don’t.
+Someone is describing their organization and, although they understand every little detail, we don’t.
 As some would say, they “drank their own Kool-Aid” – their use of insider language detracts from their explanation.
-To prevent this, break down your message into the simplest terms, so everyone will understand.
-Avoid grant language, in particular, which is only familiar to insiders.
-In our storytelling training, we encourage participants to focus on one simple message: “How do you impact human life?
+To avoid this mistake in your pitch, break down your message into the simplest terms, so everyone will understand.
+Avoid grant language, in particular, which is usually only familiar to insiders.
+In our storytelling training, we encourage participants to focus on a simple message: “How do you impact human life?
 What is the problem?
 Why does it exist and why does it persist?”

 Pictures Are Worth a Thousand Words: PowerPoint (and its close cousins, such as Google Slides, Prezi and Canva) is meant to be a backdrop, not the main feature.
 As the speaker, you are the main attraction.
 People have a hard time listening to the speaker and reading slides at the same time.
 Don’t make them try.
-Use PowerPoint to illustrate the main point of your message – only share data or a picture to drive a point home.
+Use presentation slides to elevate the main point of your message – only share data or a picture to drive a point home.

 Best of luck on your pitches – remember to focus on the right messaging, practice and remember to have fun.
 People want you to succeed!
 If you follow these tips, we are confident in your ability to hit it out of the park!
-If you have pitched your organization and have additional ideas, we would love to hear about them.
+If you have pitched your organization and have additional pitch tips, we would love to hear about them.